• Free shipping on all orders

 • Anxiety

-Dogs also feel depressed, but how they respond varies from dog to dog.
-Some dogs respond by overeating, while others don’t eat at all.
-The latter is one scenario where stress-eating is actually better for the dog.
-An obese canine is better than a malnourished one.
-However, emotional eating combined with a lack of exercise and junk food is risky for your dog’s health.
+Dogs can feel negative emotions, but how they respond varies from dog to dog.
+Some respond by overeating, while others don’t eat at all.
+The latter is one scenario where stress eating might actually be better for the dog.
+That said, excessive eating due to negative emotions, combined with a lack of exercise, is risky for your dog’s health.

 Sad Miniature Schnauzer